ga902/employeeReimbursement/README.md

 Contributions are welcome!
 If you find any issues or want to add new features, please submit an issue or a pull request.

 License
-The Employee Reimbursement Portal is open-source software licensed under the MIT license.
+The Employee Reimbursement Portal is open-source software .

 Acknowledgements
 This application was built using Ruby on Rails and various open-source libraries and frameworks.